Firefighter Cancer Presumption

 If you are or have been a firefighter and have been diagnosed with a cancer listed in the following chart, the cancer may be presumed to be a work-related injury and you may be eligible for benefits.

-The presumption applies to full-time, part-time, or volunteer firefighters who have been engaged as a firefighter for the minimum cumulative period of service for the specified cancer.
+It currently applies to full-time, part-time, and volunteer firefighters who have been engaged as a firefighter for the minimum cumulative period of service for the specified cancer.

 You must submit your claim for compensation within 12 months of being diagnosed with a listed cancer for the presumption to apply.